trappar/link-shortener-example/README.md

 It supports:
 * Creating, viewing, and deleting short links
-* Allows for custom vanity URLs
+* Allows for creation of custom vanity URLs
 * Allows users to see how many times their link has been visited
 * Uses a basic REST API
 * Supports frontend and backend validation
 * Frontend is written in React

+### Motivation

-I tried to keep things fairly simple.
-I'm sure there are libraries I could have leveraged to simplify some of the functionality, but this project is simple enough that it didn't feel warranted.
-There is also plenty of room for refactoring, but that would only be necessary if additional features or complexity were added.
+I try to strike a balance between writing solid extensible code and not over-enginering solutions.
+In this case I'm sure there are libraries I could have leveraged to simplify some functionality, but this project is simple enough that it didn't feel warranted.
+I think that my solutions leave sufficient room for adapting to changes in requirements - and that's what's really important.

+Some examples in my decision making process were:

+* I could have pulled several methods out of the LinkController and moved them into a service.
+This would have made it easier/possible to unit test and improved separation of concerns, but also would have cost time, fragmented the code, and would not have reduced code duplication.
+I opted to keep things simple.
+* I could have used the Symfony form system for at least handling the form processing, but it just felt like overkill.
+The boilerplate would have outweighed the code it replaced.

 ### Installing